 The switch already covers every possible alignment value, so there's nothing left for a default case to handle.

-at two more things you can do with enumerations.
+Now let's take a quick look at two more things you can do with enumerations.

 You can associate values with each enumeration case.

 You've seen a lot of Swift this afternoon, but there isn't time to show you everything.

 One last thing I'd like to show you is error handling.